-The general obligation bonds are financed by the local taxpayers through voter-approved elections and represent 27% of the District's long-term debt.
-The liability for the certificates of participation represents 7% of the District's long-term debt and will be paid by developer fees.
-The deferred obligation represents 3% of the District's long-term debt; the amount will be financed by future developer fee revenues.
-The remaining portion of long-term debt, which will be paid from the General Fund, consists of a capital bus lease and Apple computer leases, the District's share of early retirement incentive payments, the value of the vacation earned, but not taken as of June 30, 2016, the Governmental Accounting Standards Board Statement 45 other post-employment benefit obligation and the GASB Statement 68 net pension liabilities.
+The general obligation bonds are financed by the local taxpayers through voter-approved elections and represent 21% of the District's long-term debt.
+The liability for the certificates of participation represents 6% of the District's long-term debt and will be paid by developer fees.
+The remaining portion of long-term debt, which will be paid primarily from the General Fund, consists of computer leases, the District's share of early retirement incentive payments, the value of the vacation earned, but not taken as of June 30, 2017, the Governmental Accounting Standards Board Statement 45 other post employment benefits obligation and the GASB Statement 68 net pension liabilities.
 The District has continued to meet the debt service requirements of all its long-term debt.